raviqqe/stak/doc/src/content/docs/no-std-no-alloc.md

 ] }
 ```

-## Running Scheme virtual machines
+## Running virtual machines of Stak Scheme

-To run Scheme virtual machines without `std` and `alloc` features, you might initialize the virtual machines with custom sets of primitive sets.
+To run virtual machines of Stak Scheme without `std` and `alloc` features, you might initialize the virtual machines with custom sets of primitive sets.

 In the following Rust program, you use an in-memory I/O device for communication between Rust and Scheme.
 And, you disable all the other primitives using `Void` interfaces that do not run any real operations.